 These blueberry buttermilk muffins are fluffy, flavorful, and moist.
 Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 These fluffy muffins are full of flavor and texture and make a delicious breakfast or snack.
-They are big, bright, and bold, with a moist texture and crisp edge thanks to the streusel topping.
+They are big, bright, and bold, with a moist texture and crisp muffin top thanks to the streusel topping.
 You can use fresh blueberries or frozen blueberries in this recipe to make them all year round.

 If using frozen blueberries, check out the tips in this post to stop the juicy berries from coloring the muffin batter.
 For a smaller-batch, check out these small-batch blueberry muffins.